 Coatings for the Food Industry

 In food manufacturing plants, bins and tanks are abraded and lined.
 Whether the tank stores a liquid such as corn syrup or a dry product such as flour, TMI Coatings has the experience in the selection and installation of protective coatings.
-Coatings are applied to the interior of concrete bins to reduce product hang up and allow slip and release.
+Coatings are applied to the interior of concrete or steel bins to reduce product hang up and allow slip and release.
 TMI has completed lining tanks with Plasite, Dow Chemical, PPG, Sherwin-Williams, Devoe, and many other food grade approved tank lining materials.
 With over 35 years of experience and 6,500 successful installations, TMI is committed to completing quality work safely and on schedule.

 We have experience removing paint containing lead safely.
 TMI completes all work in accordance with OSHA 1926.62 and TMI’s Lead Removal Compliance Plan.
 TMI’s field crews are confined space trained.

 TMI Coatings has completed numerous silo lining projects for Bimbo Bakeries nationwide including Rockwall, TX; Meridian, MS; Oklahoma City, OK; and Houston, TX.
 The integrity of the protective coatings in the silos is of utmost importance at the bakery since it comes into direct contact with food.
 Any chipping or flaking of the coating can cause concerns over product contamination, so it is imperative that the silo interiors are well-maintained.

 To prepare the silo interiors for the USDA-approved lining, the surfaces needed to first be degreased by solvent cleaning to SSPC-SP1.
 Then the steel was sandblasted to a SSPC-